 Perhaps the biggest issue most people have with remote work is that they feel as though they are always on the clock.
 This is truly a multifaceted issue that orbits around how your team communicates and the implication of the method.

 For example, the implication of emails is that a response will be had in an appropriate amount of time, but when it best suits you.
-In fact, it’s almost strange or awkward when you’re having a rapid-fire email exchange with someone, as it becomes clear that some sort of messaging solution would expedite the process.
+In fact, it’s almost strange or awkward when you’re having a rapid-fire email exchange with someone, as it becomes clear that some sort of messaging solution, such as an employee engagement tool, would expedite the process.

 Therein lies the issue with a messaging tool and team collaboration.
 Slack, Teams, and other messengers of the sort, have set an expectation of prompt if not immediate responses.
 What really begins to bog down workflows is when updates, reminders, questions, and other details are sought via messaging.
 These are answers or updates that should be able to be found in a common workflow solution that your team is utilizing.